 9 Things You Can Do to Alleviate Morning Sickness

-There’s definitely a correlation between empty tummies and morning sickness.
+There’s definitely a correlation between an empty stomach and morning sickness.
 Maybe that’s the reason it’s experienced most often in the morning, when the stomach has been empty for eight or more hours.
 Many women find that during the first trimester, when morning sickness is at its worst, it’s better to eat small meals and snacks throughout the day – rather than focus on three meals a day.
 That constant grazing keeps the stomach from getting empty, and more acidic, which minimizes nausea and vomiting.

 This idea of smaller meals is a good idea throughout pregnancy because the extra progesterone in your system slows down digestion, and it takes longer than normal to digest meals.
 Keeping meals smaller, lighter and more frequent will help to keep nausea at bay and prevent you from getting uncomfortably full.